-It was abolished in 1854, however following the Beauce gold rush of 1860s, descendants of the dominate seigniorial families in the Beauce and southern Quebec were granted by the Province of Quebec, rights to gold and silver.
-This caused many property disputes with local land owners, mining companies and seigniorial descendants.
+It was abolished in 1854, however, following the Beauce gold rush of the 1860s, descendants of the dominate seigniorial families in the Beauce and southern Quebec were granted by the Province of Quebec, rights to gold and silver.
+This caused many property disputes with local landowners, mining companies and seigniorial descendants.
 For over a hundred years this prevented major investments in mineral exploration and limited gold mining operations.
 It was only in 1985 that the Provincial government took back mineral rights from property owners and made the region of southern Québec open to exploration to mining companies.

 Beauce Gold Fields is the first company to completely cover the historical placer gold deposit and to hold an area of significant claims to search for a hard rock source.
 The company has also received strong support from the local community and has secured written agreements from the surrounding landholders to conduct gold exploration on their properties.
 To ensure continued property access, the company has purchased the real estate of the former Beauce Placer Gold company that operated a gold dredging operation in the 1960s.